 For example, research indicates that vegans may have a higher fracture rate due to lower calcium intake.
 Furthermore, some vegans are deficient in vitamin B12, increasing the risk of cardiovascular disease and neurological disorders.

 The British Dietetic Society advises that well-planned plant-based diets can support healthy living at every age and life stage.
 However, they suggest that there are specific nutrients that vegans must be aware of consuming in sufficient amounts.
 These include:

 - vitamin B12

 People can achieve their recommended intake of some of these nutrients through whole foods and fortified foods.

 However, experts advise that vegans can take a supplement to meet daily amounts of vitamin B12, vitamin D, and omega-3 fatty acids.
-In addition, some manufacturers design multi-nutrient supplements for vegans to ensure they get the correct dosages.
+In addition, some manufacturers design multi-nutrient products for vegans to ensure they get the correct dosages.

 Vegans who are pregnant or breastfeeding should speak to their healthcare provider about taking supplements.
 If they are deficient in vitamin B12, they may not provide adequate amounts through their milk.
 They may also need an iron supplement as non-heme iron is less bioavailable than animal sources.
 They may need other nutrients such as omega-3 fatty acids, so they should always check with a doctor.

 Another potential drawback to a vegan diet is the risk of eating too many processed foods.
 Most vegan junk food is ultra-processed, containing high levels of sugar, fat, or salt.

 If someone doesn’t limit these foods, they could lead to ill health.